VEX IQ Elementary Division with Triangle Elementary School

 Amaze Award at the World Championship

-From August 2014 to May 2015, I was part of the VEX IQ robotics club at Triangle Elementary School, and what started as a casual after-school robotics club quickly turned into something way bigger than I ever expected.
+From August 2014 to May 2015, I was part of the VEX IQ robotics club at Triangle Elementary School.
+It started as a casual after-school robotics club and turned into something way bigger than I ever expected.
 At first, I wasn’t sure how much would come out of it, but joining the team opened my eyes to the worlds of programming and engineering.
-We even dove into a research project on mechanical advantage, which really sparked my curiosity.
-I worked incredibly hard that first year, and it paid off in a huge way.
+We even did a research project on mechanical advantage, which was really interesting to me.
+I worked super hard that first year, and it paid off.
 My team made it all the way to the VEX IQ World Championship, where we earned the Amaze Award.
-It was an unforgettable experience that helped kickstart my passion for STEM.
+It was an experience that helped start my passion for STEM.

 VEX IQ Middle Division with Graham Park Middle School